AlienKevin/autolog/README.md

-# elm-log README
+# Auto Log

-This is the README for your extension "elm-log".
+This is the README for your extension "autolog".
 After writing up a brief description, we recommend including the following sections.

 ## Features